The Practice of Wakefulness

 Records from only 150 years ago show a much calmer average breath rate when resting of 5 breaths per minute.
 While there are no records from 2500 years ago, it's not hard to imagine that yogis living in a peaceful environment would have had an even slower breath rate of 3-5 breaths per minute.

-This means that if you are having trouble obtaining a smooth, tranquil breath, some effort might be needed to reduce the breath rate to 3-7 breaths per minute, making sure to breathe through the nose and from the diaphragm and using methods like resonant breathing.
+This means that if you are having trouble obtaining a smooth, tranquil breath, some effort might be needed to reduce the breathing rate to 3-7 breaths per minute, ensuring you breathe through the nose, from the diaphragm (below the belly), and using methods like resonant breathing.

 As one practices mindfulness of breathing, the breath becomes very calm, and paradoxically, it becomes shallower, shorter, and a little faster.
 This is why the short breath follows the long breath.